 7. Expect Motivation to Wear Off

-I couldn’t tell you the amount of times that someone has said to me “I wish I had your motivation.”
+I couldn’t tell you the number of times that someone has said to me “I wish I had your motivation.”
 I never know what to say, but what I should say is, “Motivation has nothing to do with it.”
 OK, so motivation has a tiny bit to do with success, but it gets way too much credit.
 No one wakes up every day and feels like working, even if we enjoy what we do.
 We all have good days and we all have “MUST I do anything today?” days.

 Since you’ve already decided on what you’re accomplishing this year, your daily feelings of motivation shouldn’t matter.
 You’re going to take the actions to reach your goals regardless of how you feel that day.
 Losing motivation is one those roadblocks we talked about earlier and it’s one to put on your list, because it will happen.
 But it doesn’t have to throw you off track.